pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 ---

 **Slide 8: Developing a Parser with Tree-sitter**
 I chose Tree-sitter for its fast and efficient parsing, crucial for real-time Rust code visualisation.
-The custom parser, built on Tree-sitter, focuses specifically on Rust's unique ownership and borrowing, offering precise control for detailed visualisation.
+The custom parser, focuses specifically on Rust's unique ownership and borrowing, offering precise control for detailed visualisation.
 Now about the parser mechanics, as you can see in the image here, it converts Rust code into syntax trees in textual form.

 ---

-**Slide 9: Approach to Developing the Parser** Utilising Tree-sitter's choice function, I defined Rust integer types and key constructs, for example: statements, expressions and patterns to have a good foundation.
+**Slide 9: Approach to Developing the Parser** Utilising Tree-sitter's choice function, I defined Rust integer types and key constructs/

 I then incorporated Rust patterns and type expressions for variable and function declaration, differentiating between assignment, binary operations and method calls.

 ---

 **Slide 10: Example***

 Here's an example of how I parse a function declaration.
 This is the grammar I had to come up with to handle it.

 The way it works is: